The Nonpartisan Security Group

 Its mission is to educate, inspire, and advocate for policies that reduce conflict, strengthen the rule of law, prevent the proliferation of weapons of mass destruction, and advance toward a nuclear weapons free world.

-There is a now a critical need to educate U.S. Representatives, Senators, their staffs, State Department and other officials, as well as public opinion makers, the public, and the press on issues relating to global security.
-In particular, U.S. political leaders need a deeper understanding of arms control, nonproliferation, disarmament, and international relations which is not based solely on military models but on diplomacy, law and cooperation.
+There is a now a critical need to educate U.S. Representatives, Senators, their staffs, State Department and other officials, as well as public opinion makers, the public, and the press on issues relating to global security and the value and substantive accomplishments in the area of diplomacy, arms control, nonproliferation and disarmament.
+Without these tools excessive reliance on military power becomes increasing likely and in the arena of nuclear weapons exceptionally hazardous.

-While the members of the NSG do not always fully agree with each other on every aspect of public policy, we are united by an urgent need to assist key constituencies in understanding and responding to the extreme security challenges facing the United States and the world today.
+For this reason the Global Security Institute has gathered a group of outstanding former diplomats and experts with deep experience in international security issues and successful advocacy.
+In fact, their collective successes in making our world a safer place is nothing short of inspiring.
+While the members of the Nonpartisan Security Group do not always fully agree with each other on every aspect of public policy, they are united by an urgent need to assist key constituencies in understanding and responding to the extreme security challenges facing the United States and the world today.

 - Preserving and strengthening international security based on the rule of law, diplomacy, identified shared interests, cooperation, and treaties